Time to read: 5 min

 If your mesh polygon number is higher than 1,000,000, the file will be unwieldy and difficult to print.
-Small items like jewelry should have around 150,000 polygons, while a 30 x 30 x 70mm object will have more like 600,000.
-Use the Reduce Mesh command to make your file more manageable.
+Small items, like jewelry, should have around 150,000 polygons, while a 30 x 30 x 70mm object will have around 600,000 — so use the Reduce Mesh command to make your file more manageable.

-The ‘positive’ direction of your mesh faces may not be coherent throughout the model.
-Use the ‘Unify Mesh Normals’ tool to fix the issue.
+The ‘positive’ direction of your mesh faces may not be coherent throughout the model, so use the ‘Unify Mesh Normals’ tool to fix the issue.

 Selecting open meshes and performing a naked edge analysis as described above will identify any holes in your mesh.
 This is easy to fix using the ‘FillHole’ command.

-Can be caused when multiple mesh surfaces share a vertex or edge.
-Use the ShowEdgestool as before to find these errors.
-It’s recommended to view the object in wireframe mode for easier analysis; frequently the excess faces are inside the model.
-Use the ‘Delete Mesh Faces’ tool to remove the excess faces.
+Errors can occur when multiple mesh surfaces share a vertex or edge, so use the ShowEdgestool to find these errors.
+It’s recommended to view the object in wireframe mode for easier analysis; frequently the excess faces are inside the model, so use the ‘Delete Mesh Faces’ tool to remove the extra faces.